-- Maintain your operative dressing, loosen bandage if swelling of the foot or ankle occurs. - It is normal for the knee to bleed and swell following surgery if blood soaks onto the bandage, do not become alarmed reinforce with additional dressing. - Remove surgical dressing on the 2nd post-operative day if minimal drainage is present, apply waterproof band-aids over incisions and change daily. - To avoid infection, keep surgical incisions clean and dry you may shower by placing waterproof Band-Aids over incision areas.
-Please remember to change Band-Aids daily. - NO immersion of operative leg (i.e. bath) Brace may come off to shower.
+- Maintain your operative dressing, loosen bandage if swelling of the foot or ankle occurs. - It is normal for the knee to bleed and swell following surgery if blood soaks onto the bandage, do not become alarmed reinforce with additional dressing. - Remove surgical dressing on the 2nd post-operative day if minimal drainage is present, apply waterproof band-aids over incisions and change daily. - To avoid infection, keep surgical incisions clean and dry you may shower by placing waterproof Band-Aids over incision areas once surgical dressing is removed.
+Please remember to change Band-Aids daily.